caraya/gulp-starter-2021/src/md-content/locking-blocks-in-the-Full-Site-Editor.md

 We need to be extremely careful when we check the lock status of the blocks.
 We can check if the locks we set are enabled but, at the same time, can disable any locks set up for a given block

-## Lesson Wrap Up
+### Lesson Wrap Up

+And this is the wrap-up of the lesson.
+We've looked at the different ways to lock blocks and how to tese if the locks are working.

 Follow with the Exercises and Assessment outlined above.